-- 1) changing the vendor handling FPI policies.
-Servicer's CAP represents that this change occurred as of August 15, 2016; and - 2) implementing daily control reporting by the new vendor to enable Servicer to identify any loans that are approaching the 15-day timeline for termination and refund without resolution. - b.
+- 1) increasing the number of full-time professionals in the short sale department by 37 professionals; - 2) revising the short sale application review process to help eliminate inefficiencies by requiring one agent to review the same application through the various stages of the short sale process; - 3) implementing a new third-party software program for its short sale review process that will include system coding to track the date firm offers are received and, in the interim, repurposing existing SOR coding for firm offers received; and - 4) implementing control reporting and related testing to evaluate the timeliness of missing information letters and to better ensure all firm offers are reviewed. - b.
 Implementation.
-Servicer is currently in the process of implementing the corrective actions outlined in the CAP.
-The Metric 29 Cure Period is expected to begin during the fourth calendar quarter of 2016.
+Servicer's implementation of the corrective actions outlined in the CAP is ongoing at this time and is expected to be completed shortly after the filing of this Report, at which time the Metric 23 Cure Period will begin.
 As with all CAPs, Servicer's implementation is under my supervision, which is being undertaken through the work of the SPF and the PPF.
 During the implementation process, Servicer has engaged in and will continue to regularly engage in discussions with the SPF and the PPF regarding progress, findings and observations.
-In a subsequent Compliance Report, I will provide an update on Servicer's implementation of its CAP for Metric 29. - c.
+In a subsequent Compliance Report, I will provide an update on Servicer's completion of its CAP for Metric 23. - c.
 Remediation.
-Based on my consideration of various factors, including the actual error rate reported by the IRG for Metric 29, which exceeded the Threshold Error Rate of 5% by only 0.14%, and the absence of other factors indicating a widespread error, I determined that Servicer's noncompliance was not widespread.
-Because of this determination, the Judgment requires Servicer to remediate any material harm to particular borrowers identified through the IRG's work in the test period in which the Metric failed.
-Consequently, Servicer's CAP included an analysis of material harm caused only to borrowers associated with each loan determined to have failed Metric 29 during the fourth calendar quarter of 2015.
-Based on Servicer's analysis of such borrowers, Servicer has asserted to the Professionals and me that no material harm occurred because borrowers were not adversely impacted by the errors because refunds were ultimately made, even though they were not made within the 15 day timeline.
-Under my direction, the SPF and PPF are in the process of reviewing Servicer's assertions, including the assertion that delayed refunds did not negatively impact the borrower's ability to make his or her mortgage payment or otherwise result in any additional charges to the borrowers.
-In a subsequent Compliance Report, I will provide an update on Metric 29 and my assessment of Servicer's assertion that no material harm had occurred.
+Based on my examination of various factors, including the actual error rate reported of 12.50% compared to the Threshold Error Rate of 5% and the fact that the root cause appeared to be related primarily to insufficient staffing in one department for a limited period of time and was not systemic, I determined that Servicer's noncompliance was not widespread.
+Because of this determination, the Judgment requires Servicer to remediate any material harm to particular borrowers identified through the IRG's work in the Test Period in which the Metric failed.
+Consequently, Servicer's CAP included an analysis of material harm caused only to the borrowers associated with each loan that the IRG determined failed Metric 23 during the Test Period for the third calendar quarter of 2014.
+Based on its analysis, Servicer asserted to the Professionals and me that no material harm had occurred because borrowers were not adversely impacted by the aforementioned root causes.30 In a subsequent Compliance Report, I will provide an update on my and the Professionals' analysis of Servicer's claim of no material harm to any affected borrowers.